natoltesfaye/amazon-website-clone./README.md

-# Amazon Website Clone
+# Amazon E-Commerce Website Clone

-A frontend practice project inspired by the Amazon website.
+A frontend e-commerce website clone inspired by the Amazon online shopping experience.

-## Project Overview
+## About the Project

-This project was created for learning and practicing frontend web development.
+This project is a practice e-commerce website built to improve my frontend web development skills.

+It recreates the look and structure of an online shopping platform, including product sections, navigation, search, categories, and shopping-related UI elements.

+## Features

+- 🛒 E-commerce shopping interface
+- 🔍 Search bar
+- 📦 Product listings
+- 🏷️ Product categories
+- 🖼️ Product images
+- 🛍️ Amazon-inspired shopping layout
+- 📱 Responsive frontend design

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript

-## Features

-- Amazon-style navigation bar
-- Product sections
-- Product images
-- Search interface
-- Category sections
-- Responsive layout

 ## Project Structure